extremenetworks/Virtual_EXOS/gns3_projects/ERPS_Subrings/README.md

-# ERPS with major ring and subring
+# ERPS With Major And Subring Rings

 This GNS3 project was made to show a configuration example of how ERPS is configured in EXOS with both a major ring and a subring (ITU-T G.8032v2).